OliverACollins/muse-athena-test/README.md

 - The gap between the white and black electrodes should run in a straight line down the torso
 - Black and red electrodes should be parallel to each other

-### Signal cropping in PPG signals
+### Signal clipping in PPG signals
 - Could be caused by the sensor being attached too tightly on the finger
-- Could be worth trying to attach the sensor lower down the finger
+- Could be worth trying to attach the sensor lower down the finger (NOT at the fingertip, but perhaps between the distal and intermediate phalanges)
+- Try wrapping the chosen finger in a dark cloth (to reduce ambient light, thus hopefully reducing noise).
+Would be interesting to test this with the lights off in HPL and then with lights on to see if there is a difference in the clipping
+- AVOID motion of the hand of the finger in which the PPG sensor is attached to (paradigm now requires a same-hand response, rather than response from both hands)

 <figure>
   <img src="/images/ppg-bad.png" alt="Signal clipping in PPG signal"/>
-  <figcaption><i>Example of signal cropping in PPG signal, caused by high noise.
+  <figcaption><i>Example of signal clipping in PPG signal, caused by a distortion limiting the signal threshold.
   </i>
 </figcaption>
 </figure>